theodds/2024-ISBA-Short/README.md

 # BART R Packages

 The canonical reference manual for installing R packages can be found on CRAN at
 <https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages>.
+Note that you will need the usual R build tools installed as well, which you may already have installed.

+- For Windows, see this link: <https://cran.r-project.org/bin/windows/Rtools/rtools44/rtools.html>.
+- For Mac, see this link: <https://cran.r-project.org/bin/macosx/tools/https://cran.r-project.org/> Our packages require clang and gfortran to be installed.

 For the packages needed in this course, we provide useful additional tips in `Slides/computing.pdf` along with other BART computing advice such as multi-threading.

 Below you will find a brief overview of installation instructions.
 But, if you encounter any problems, please consult the documentation and notes above.
+The file `install.R` walks through installation of the individual packages; if you run into problems installing after walking through the steps, it may be because you do not have Rtools or clang/gfortran installed.

 Many of the R packages needed can be installed from CRAN.
 There are exceptions that need to be installed from other places.
 Of course,